danielmoisa/matiq/Readme.md

 # Matiq App

-A modern workflow automation platform that allows users to design, build, and manage automated workflows through a visual interface.
+A modern flow automation platform that allows users to design, build, and manage automated flows through a visual interface.
 Similar to n8n, this platform enables seamless integration between different services and APIs with robust authentication and authorization.

 ## Features

-- Visual workflow designer with drag-and-drop interface
+- Visual flow designer with drag-and-drop interface
 - Keycloak-based authentication and group-based permissions
 - RESTful API with Bearer token security
 - Support for various node types (databases, APIs, triggers, actions)
-- Real-time workflow execution and monitoring
+- Real-time flow execution and monitoring

 ## Tech Stack